Ricardosgeral/relier/README.md

 The measurements had to be registered by hand, in regular intervals, by two operators!!
 Such manual process is tedious and prone to errors.

-So, I've decided to invest time developing a "low budget" acquisition system (hardware and software) that could collect data automatically from multiple sensors.
+So, I've decided to invest time developing a 'low budget' acquisition system (hardware and software) that could collect data automatically from multiple sensors.
 *relier* born this way!